serenial/G-Augmented-Reality-Toolkit/README.md

 If you do have any feedback please open an issue to discuss.

-Unfortunately documentation is currently very sparese.
+Unfortunately documentation is currently very sparse.
 Some information on interoperability is provided in [this document](docs/Interop.md).

 ## LabVIEW Developer Setup
 * Windows 10/11